Dhruv-Pahwa/Brute-force-using-python/README.md

 ## Requirements:
 - Python 3.x
 - `pyautogui` library (install via `pip install pyautogui`)

-## Usage Notes:
-- This script is for educational purposes and should not be used for malicious intent.
-- Keep in mind that using random guessing for passwords is highly inefficient and not recommended for real-world scenarios.

-## Disclaimer:
-The author is not responsible for any misuse or damage caused by the use of this script.
-Please use it responsibly and ethically.

 ---

 Feel free to adjust or expand upon this README to suit your needs!